 $51,520

-The purchase of a printer and accessories compatible with the existing tower, as well as endoscopic instrument sets and trays, enable medical staff to perform more diagnostic tests on gynecological patients.
+With the purchase of a printer and accessories compatible with the existing tower, as well as endoscopic instrument sets and trays, the medical staff can perform more diagnostic tests on gynecology patients.

 February 2019